Homemade Panettone

 • Milk Substitution: You can substitute whole milk with almond milk or soy milk.

-Panettone Nutrition Nitty-Gritty
+Panettone Nutrition Nitty Gritty

 Let's keep it real, Panettone is a treat.
 It is not exactly health food!